 Travelling solo can be a great way to grow as a person, become more independent and also have a huge amount of fun.
-If travelling solo is something you are planning to do for the first time, then their are things you should know before you go.
+If travelling solo is something you are planning to do for the first time, then there are things you should know before you go.
 In this post you’ll find my tips based on my experience of travelling solo around Asia and Europe, but would still apply to destinations all over the world.
 Here are 15 tips for travelling the world solo.

 1. Stay fairly central and in a good location

 Staying in a central location helps you see so much more when you travel, and in most destinations, you’ll find plenty of accommodation options, from hotels, Airbnb‘s and hostels.
 Something I really like about hostels is that many of them are in good central locations and yet are still affordable.

 Being in a central location when travelling solo makes it so much safer, as you can easily get to and from your accommodation.
 If you decide to stay quite far out from main attractions and points of interest, then you may have long commutes, potentially get lost, or may have to pay a lot more for transport.

 2. Research your airport transfers in advance

 When arriving by air always do your research on how to get from the airport to your accommodation.
 The last thing you want after a long flight is to spend ages figuring out how to get to your hotel or hostel.
 A few options include:

 - Looking at the airport website for public transport connections

 - Using a taxi or Uber